-Another safety feature that contributes to the Z1’s exceptional safety rating is the T-pro temple protection layer.
-You can’t really choose which part of your head will get the blunt of the hit, so having extra layers of protection never hurts
+Another feature that makes the Z1 the best bike helmet for safety is the T-pro temple protection layer.
+You can’t really choose which part of your head will get the brunt of the hit, so it helps to have extra layers of protection.

 Besides the safety features, Z1’s comfort and fit characteristics are also the subject of praise.
-The Advanced RollSys fitting apparatus ensures that any shape of head will enjoy a snug fit.
+The Advanced RollSys fitting apparatus ensures that any head shape will enjoy a snug fit.
 It also easily accommodates ponytails, so it’s also the best bicycle helmet for women.
 Wearing a ponytail under your bike helmet is the best way to avoid having “helmet hair” after a long ride.

 Who says you have to break the bank for a MIPS-grade helmet?
-For a meager $40 you can have premium-level protection for a fraction of the price.
+For a mere $40, you can have premium-level protection for a fraction of the price.
 The price tag, combined with its optimum ventilation and excellent safety rating, makes the Draft MIPS helmet one of the best on the market.

 Virginia Tech gave this product a 4-star rating on its bike helmet safety ranking list.
-This is an excellent safety rating for this price range.
+This is an excellent rating for its price range.

-At just under 299 grams, your neck won’t be strained from excessive weight.
+Moreover, at just under 299 grams, your neck won’t be strained from any excessive weight.

-This product earns our title of best road bike helmet under $100 mostly because of its top-quality safety features and the sleek, modern design we’ve come to expect from Bell bike helmets.
+This product has really earned our respect because of its cheap price, top-quality safety features, and the sleek, modern design we’ve come to expect from Bell bike helmets.

 The Racemaster looks like something straight out of a sci-fi movie.
 It is more than a flashy fashion statement, however.
 This is a real state-of-the-art piece of technology.

 The Racemaster has a MIPS slide layer, which is proven to be effective at protecting your brain from certain kinds of rotational impacts.
-It also includes Rudy’s proprietary Hexcrush structure foam liner on the inside.
-It maximizes security and safety by dissipating impact blows sideways, reducing the impact’s force on your noggin and making it a contender for the safest bicycle helmet.
+It also includes Rudy Project’s proprietary Hexcrush structure foam liner on the inside.
+It maximizes security and safety by dissipating impact blows sideways, reducing impact on your noggin and making it a contender for the safest bicycle helmet.

-The retention kit ensures a perfect with a couple of turns of a dial.
+The retention kit ensures a perfect fit with just a couple of turns on the dial.
 The Racemaster fits snugly onto any head shape.

-At just under 300 grams, this lightweight miracle of technology is available for as little as $126.
+At just under 300 grams, this lightweight miracle of technology is available for as low as $54.97.